The day has finally arrived! Today, December 31, 2021, CentOS Linux 8 reaches End-of-Life (EOL).

-For years, a lot of Linux system administrators have been using CentOS for their Linux servers.
-The majority of web and server hosting companies also offered CentOS as their default operating system.
-In other words, CentOS has been dominant on the Linux server field in recent years.
+For years, many Linux system administrators have been using CentOS for their Linux servers.
+In addition, most web and server hosting companies also offered CentOS as their default operating system.
+In other words, CentOS has been dominant in the Linux server field recently.

 Although the news was announced as early as December last year, many Linux system administrators and developers still feel at a loss.
 Of course, the system running CentOS 8 will not crash overnight, but security and other updates will no longer continue from the beginning of next year.

 So, CentOS 8 is about to die.
 What can you do now?
-Fortunately, there are great and reliable options for CentOS 8 replacements.
+Fortunately, there are excellent and reliable options for CentOS 8 replacements.

 What Is the Best Replacement for CentOS 8?

-Well, you can try CentOS Stream, but that’s not the same thing.
-It’s time for change.
+You can try CentOS Stream, but that’s not the same thing.
+So it’s time for a change.

 Rocky Linux is designed as a drop-in CentsOS replacement.
 It was created by the same person who birthed CentOS into being, Gregory Kurtzer, and Rocky follows the same mission of offering an enterprise-ready version of Linux.

 CloudLinux, a longtime CentOS supporter, is recreating the same model to support RHEL clones called AlmaLinux.
 Although CloudLinux is largely funding AlmaLinux, it doesn’t own the project or the copyright on the software it produces.
-The project is 100% owned by the community.
+Instead, the project is 100% owned by the community.